One free agent every NFL team must sign during 2025 offseason

 Free agent target: D.J.
 Reed, CB

 Speaking of Rasul Douglas, the team he'd be leaving in this scenario is the Bills.
-After an offseason where the Bills moved on from a number of veterans, perhaps they are ready to spend in free agency again.
+After an offseason where the Bills moved on from several veterans, perhaps they are ready to spend in free agency again.
 D.J.
 Reed is the top free agent cornerback, so you couldn't ask for a better Douglas replacement.

 Cincinnati Bengals